SheetJS/docs.sheetjs.com/docz/docs/09-miscellany/01-formats.md

 Multi-file extensions like external memos and tables are currently unsupported, limited by the general ability to read arbitrary files in the web browser.
-The reader understands DBF Level 7 extensions like DATETIME.
+The reader understands DBF Level 7 extensions like `DATETIME`.

 #### Symbolic Link (SYLK)